crescent-network/crescent/docs/Tutorials/demo/budget_with_farming.md

 ### Step 3.
 Send a governance proposal to create a budget plan

-Let's create `budget-proposal.json` file and copy the below JSON into a file.
-Depending on what budget plan you plan to create, you can customize the following values of the fields for your need.
+Create the `budget-proposal.json` file and copy the following JSON contents into the file.
+Depending on what budget plan you create, you can customize values of the fields.

-In this demo, we plan to create a budget plan that distributes partial amount of coins from the [FeeCollector module account](https://github.com/cosmos/cosmos-sdk/blob/master/x/auth/types/keys.go#L15) which collects gas fees and ATOM inflation in Cosmos Hub.
-This will be used for Gravity DEX farming plan to `GravityDEXFarmingBudget` account.
+In this demo, you create a budget plan that distributes partial amount of coins from the [FeeCollector module account](https://github.com/cosmos/cosmos-sdk/blob/master/x/auth/types/keys.go#L15) that collects gas fees and ATOM inflation in Cosmos Hub.
+This budget plan will be used for Gravity DEX farming plan to `GravityDEXFarmingBudget` account.

-`GravityDEXFarmingBudget` account is created using the following code snippet.
+The `GravityDEXFarmingBudget` account is created using the following code snippet.

 ```go
 // cosmos1228ryjucdpdv3t87rxle0ew76a56ulvnfst0hq0sscd3nafgjpqqkcxcky
 sdk.AccAddress(address.Module("farming", []byte("GravityDEXFarmingBudget")))
 ```

-Explanation about each field in the JSON file
+where the fields in the JSON file are:

-- `name`: is the name of the budget plan used for display
+- `name`: the name of the budget plan used for display
-- `description`: is the description of the budget plan used for display
+- `description`: the description of the budget plan used for display
-- `rate`: is the distributing amount by ratio of the total budget source
+- `rate`: the distributing amount by ratio of the total budget source
-- `budget_source_address`: is the address where the source of budget comes from
+- `source_address`: the address where the source of budget comes from
-- `collection_address`: is the address that collects budget from the budget source address
+- `destination_address`: the address that collects budget from the budget source address
-- `start_time`: is start time of the budget plan
+- `start_time`: start time of the budget plan
-- `end_time`: is end time of the budget plan
+- `end_time`: end time of the budget plan

-We use the following values of the fields.
+Use the following values for the fields:

 ```json
 {